mostdaysarebaddays/PRIDE-Never-Die/README.md

 Thanks to Adz_FullMETAL for both creating textures and letting me use them.

 Thanks to Mongo, kikrusher, gamegenie720 and yeelord for moveset help.

+Thanks to shunsukevisuals for artwork - I've tried to contact you and pay you human money - please reach out.

 Thanks to ragdas, SKStyles, Mongo, Ligerbusa, HIW, KKD, RetroRandy, Melonbread, yeelord and a million more over the years who kept me caring about this stuff.